Gab0/nutshell-website/content/services.md

 # Web Services

 ## Speciespedia

 [SpeciesPedia](/speciespedia)

-An educative page where users can find information by species name.
+An educative page where users can find information on biological species by species name.
-There are a species classification game.
+Additionally, there is a species classification game that might be educative.

 ## Biomedmap